Wine

 Iron Gate Estate

 Cosy up by the fire or relax in the colourful courtyard at Iron Gate Estate.
-The Spanish-inspired boutique cellar door welcomes dogs, so you can bring along your pooch to a tasting.
+The Spanish-inspired boutique cellar door welcomes well-behaved on-leash dogs, so you can bring along your pooch to a tasting.

 Kelman Vineyard

-Bring the doggos along to Kelman Vineyard, an award-winning boutique winery and cellar door located just below Mount View.
-Enjoy a tasting in the cosy tasting room – think varietals like tempranillo, rosé, chardonnay, and semillon.
+Bring the dogs along to Kelman Vineyard, an award-winning boutique winery and cellar door located just below Mount View.
+The only stipulation?
+That the dogs be well behaved and love lots of cuddles.

 Oakvale Wines

-Not only does Oakvale Wines welcome dogs at the cellar door, but they even provide them with water and treats!
+Not only does Oakvale Wines welcome dogs at the cellar door (inside and out), but they even provide them with water and treats!
 Your pup will be spoiled rotten.

 Pepper Tree Wines